-UCEDC’s training staff offers a variety of free business/financial literacy programs at our headquarters in Cranford and throughout New Jersey in partnership with other agencies and organizations that share our commitment to small business growth.
+UCEDC’s training staff offers a variety of free business/financial literacy workshops at our headquarters in Cranford and throughout New Jersey in partnership with other agencies and organizations that share our commitment to small business growth.

 Look for the following programs and other UCEDC workshops on our training calendar.